vicenteherrera/kubernetes_tutorial/docs/03_infra_terraform.md

 resource_group_name = SysTest-k8s-resources
 ```

-Some of the output variable are hidden because they were marked as sensitive, but all of their values have been written inside the Terraform state object in the remote Azure storage.
+Some of the output variables are hidden because they were marked as sensitive, but all of their values have been written inside the Terraform state object in the remote Azure storage.
 That storage is encrypted at rest, and can only be accessed using the Azure CLI or the Azure Portal with your login credentials, or using the ARM_ACCESS_KEY environment variable that we retrieve from Key Vault also using Azure CLI and your login credentials.

 You will now have on your Azure account:
  * An storage group, that holds the rest of the resources